-The High School and Undergraduate Academic Programs offer young artists, eighth grade through college, the opportunity to broaden their perspective on themselves as individuals and as part of society.
+The High School Academic Program and the Undergraduate Academic Program offers young artists, eighth grade through college, the opportunity to broaden their perspective on themselves as individuals and as part of society.
 The academic curriculum focuses on those areas of the humanities and social and natural sciences that contribute to the general cultural and intellectual awakening of the individual.
 Particular attention is paid to the design of academic courses relevant to the arts-oriented student.

-The size of the School permits, and the philosophy of the Divisions of High School and Undergraduate Academic Programs encourages, individualized attention to the academic needs and dreams of students.
+The size of the School permits and the philosophy of the academic programs encourages individualized attention to the academic needs and dreams of students.